sgsokol/influx/influx_si/doc/manual.rst

 This list of more than 400 items is too long to be fully described here.
 We hope that few items succinctly described in this section will be sufficient for basic custom treatments.

-An inspirations for your own custom treatments and/or plotting can be found in files ``plot_imass.R`` and ``plot_smeas.R`` that plot instationary and stationary data respectively in pdf files.
+An inspiration for your own custom treatments and/or plotting can be found in files ``plot_imass.R`` and ``plot_smeas.R`` that plot instationary and stationary data respectively in pdf files.

 Exclusive ``influx_i`` options
 ------------------------------